 - ⅔ cup tapioca flour

-- ½ cup hot coffee - you can substitute 1 tsp espresso and ½ cup hot water
+- ½ cup hot coffee - you can substitute 1 teaspoon espresso and ½ cup hot water

 Espresso Chocolate Chip Ice Cream